tjguk/networkzero/docs/design-questions.rst

 * Do you have to use ZeroMQ?
 Why not avoid dependencies?

   There's nothing in the design which requires ZeroMQ.
 The API contract hides the implementation.
-However ZeroMQ does what we need and is available cross-platform and cross-language and with Python bindings.
+However ZeroMQ does what is needed and is available cross-platform and cross-language and with Python bindings.

-  (Just came across http://nanomsg.org/index.html which is something similar but implemented by someone who cares about Posix-compliance & open licensing).
+  (Just came across http://nanomsg.org/index.html which is a -- possibly unmaintained -- fork of ZeroMQ with a particular eye to Posix-compliance & open licensing).

   A couple more factors have been pointed out which tell against using ZeroMQ as a dependency: